ImperialCollegeLondon/MSE404-MM/docs/labs/lab09/readme.md

 # Finite Temperature Properties

-Everything we've done so far has in fact been for systems at effectively zero temperature.
-And even at zero temperature, we haven't taken into account the zero-point motion of the atoms and have treated them as purely classical objects residing at fixed positions.

-In actuality, there will be an effect from the zero-point motion of the atoms, and as temperature increases the atoms will vibrate with larger amplitude and this can lead to changes in many properties of a material with temperature.
-You will learn how the thermodynamic properties of a material can be computed from first principles and be able to predict properties such as the total energy and the heat capacity.

-Our approach will be to use the type of density functional theory (DFT) and density functional perturbation theory (DFPT) calculations you've already seen, and spend more time analysing the output to produce materials properties.
-To get the finite temperature properties, we need to get a list of the phonon modes available to the system.
-The more phonon modes we include in this list, the more accurate the calculation will be, but this comes at the cost of increased computational time.
-Once the phonon mode list has been obtained, we use it to compute the phonon density of states, which can then be used to obtain the thermodynamical quantity of interest.
+At finite temperatures, the atoms in a material vibrate around their equilibrium positions (as long as the temperature is not so high that the material starts to melt) and this thermal motion of the atoms gives rise to changes in the properties of the material, such as its bulk modulus or its electric conductivity.
+In this lab, you will learn how to calculate finite temperature properties of materials using DFT.
+In fact, we will treat to motion of the atoms quantum-mechanically and include effects, such as the zero point motion.

+The vibrational properties of a material are a key input into the calculation of its finite-temperature properties.
+We will again use density-functional perturbation theory (DFPT) to calculate the frequencies of the vibrations and use the information to construct the phonon density of states from which we will calculate the total energy and the specific heat of the material.
 This will be done using [python](https://www.python.org/).
+In this lab, we will focus on the finite-temperature properties of diamond.

 ## Phonon density of states
 The phonon density of states is obtained by counting how many phonon modes exist at each frequency.
-In order to do this, we first need to gather as much information as possible about the phonon modes by calculating the frequency of each mode in a grid of $\mathbf{q}$ points.
+To do this, we first need to the frequencies of the the phonon modes.
+Recall that in a crystal the phonon modes are labeled by a wave vector $\mathbf{q}$ in the first Brillouin zone and a band index $\nu$.

-### Phonon calculations on a fine-grid
+### Phonon calculations on a fine grid

-In [Lab08](../lab08/readme.md) you already learned most of the steps you need to follow to perform phonon calculations on a grid.
+In [Lab08](../lab08/readme.md) you already learned most of the steps you need to follow to perform phonon calculations on a grid of wave vectors.
 The only difference is the input file for `matdyn.x`.

 !!! example "Task 1 - Calculate the dynamical matrix on a fine grid"
     - Copy the lab09 file into your `data` directory and go to the `01_CarbonDiamond` directory.
-    - Using what you learned from [Lab08](../lab08/readme.md), follow the necessary steps to compute the force constant matrix.
+    - Using what you learned in [Lab08](../lab08/readme.md) and follow the necessary steps to compute the force constant matrix.
     - Take a look at the `05_CD_matdyn-fine.in` input file.
-You will notice a few differences relative to the previous lab.
+You will notice a few differences compared to the input file from last week's lab.
     ```bash
     &input
         asr='simple'